niteshgupta2711/niteshgupta2711/README.md

 # Hello, geeks! 👋

 I am Nitesh kumar Gupta.
 I have strong communication professional with a Bachelor of Technology focused in mechanical  engineering from _ Institute of Aeronautical Engineering, Hyderabad_.
-I am an experienced developer skilled in python, scala, Machine learning, Deep Learning, Big Data, AIops its frameworks.
+I am an experienced developer skilled in python, scala, Machine learning, Deep Learning, Big Data, AIops and its frameworks.
 My activities are much beyond my stream of education. ⚡ I am involved in a lot of *organizational works* in college related to clubs, hackathons, fests and workshops.

 ### 😄 Pronouns
 he/him